josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/🛰️_attribution_israel_style_mismatch.md

 ---

-### 2. Israel’s Narrative Control Operates Symbolically
+### 2. Israel’s Narrative Control Operates at the Symbolic Layer

 Where Israel *is* highly sophisticated is narrative control.

-That control works through:
+That control operates through:
 - images,
 - symbols,
 - moral binaries,